Gunmen kill at least 14 Mali soldiers in attack on army camp

 The government’s periodic crackdowns on suspected jihadists have therefore tended to target the Fulani, driving some of them into the arms of the armed groups.

-Reporting by Adama Diarra; Writing by Joe Bavier; Editing by Jeremy Gaunt
+Additional reporting by Tiemoko Diallo; Writing by Joe Bavier; Editing by Jeremy Gaunt and Louise Heavens